 Applicants for admission to the William S. Boyd School of Law must:

-- have taken the Law School Admissions Test (LSAT).
+- Have taken the Law School Admissions Test (LSAT) or qualify for the LSAT-Alternate Admission Program.
 The test is given in June, October, December, and February.

 Application requirements and deadline

-- at least one evaluation or letter of recommendation from an individual who has supervised the applicant in an academic or employment setting.
-Academic evaluations are preferred.
-Evaluations may be submitted via the LSAC Evaluation Service at lsac.org.
+- At least one letter of recommendation from an individual who has supervised the applicant in an academic or employment setting.
+Academic letters are preferred.
 Letters of recommendation may be submitted by applicants via the CAS Letter of Recommendation Service (preferred), or by the recommender directly to the Boyd School of Law Office of Admissions.

 - In addition to these materials, all part-time applicants must submit a brief statement describing the reasons why they are applying to either of the part-time programs.